-"How the creatures order one about, and make one repeat lessons!" thought Alice, "I might just as well be at school at once."
-However, she got up, and began to repeat it, but her head was so full of the Lobster-Quadrille, that she hardly knew what she was saying, and the words came very queer indeed:- "'Tis the voice of the Lobster; I heard him declare, 'You have baked me too brown, I must sugar my hair.'
-As a duck with its eyelids, so he with his nose Trims his belt and his buttons, and turns out his toes."
+"How the creatures order one about, and make one repeat lessons!" thought Alice.
+"I might just as well be at school at once."
+However, she got up, and began to repeat it, but her head was so full of the Lobster-Quadrille, that she hardly knew what she was saying; and the words came very queer indeed:- "Tis the voice of the Lobster: I heard him declare 'You have baked me too brown, I must sugar my hair.'
+As a duck with its eyelids, so he with his nose Trims his belt and his buttons, and turns out his toes.
+When the sands are all dry, he is gay as a lark, And will talk in contemptuous tones of the Shark: But, when the tide rises and sharks are around, His voice has a timid and tremulous sound."
 "That's different from what I used to say when I was a child," said the Gryphon.

 "Well, I never heard it before," said the Mock Turtle; "but it sounds uncommon nonsense."
-Alice said nothing: she had sat down again with her face in her hands, wondering if anything would ever happen in a natural way again.
+Alice said nothing: she had sat down with her face in her hands, wondering if anything would ever happen in a natural way again.
 "I should like to have it explained," said the Mock Turtle.

-"She can't explain it," said the Gryphon hastily.
+"She ca'n't explain it," said the Gryphon hastily.
 "Go on with the next verse."
-"But about his toes? the Mock Turtle" persisted.
+"But about his toes?" the Mock Turtle persisted.
 "How could he turn them out with his nose, you know?"
-"It's the first position in dancing."
-Alice said; but she was dreadfully puzzled by the whole thing, and longed to change the subject.
-"Go on with the next verse," the Gryphon repeated impatiently: "it begins 'I passed by his garden.'"
-Alice did not dare to disobey, though she felt sure it would all come wrong, and she went on in a trembling voice:- "I passed by his garden, and marked, with one eye, How the owl and the oyster were sharing a pie-" "What is the use of repeating all that stuff," the Mock Turtle interrupted, "if you don't explain it as you go on?
+"It's the first position in dancing," Alice said; but she was dreadfully puzzled by the whole thing, and longed to change the subject.

+"Go on with the next verse," the Gryphon repeated: "it begins 'I passed by his garden."

+Alice did not dare to disobey, though she felt sure it would all come wrong, and she went on in a trembling voice:-

+"I passed by his garden, and marked, with one eye, How the Owl and the Panther were sharing a pie: The Panther took pie-crust, and gravy, and meat, While the Owl had the dish as its share of the treat.
+When the pie was all finished, the Owl, as a boon, Was kindly permitted to pocket the spoon: While the Panther received knife and fork with a growl, And concluded the banquet by--"

+"What is the use of repeating all that stuff?" the Mock Turtle interrupted, "if you don't explain it as you go on?
 It's by far the most confusing thing I ever heard!"

-"Yes, I think you'd better leave off," said the Gryphon: and Alice was only too glad to do so.
+"Yes, I think you'd better leave off," said the Gryphon, and Alice was only too glad to do so.

 "Shall we try another figure of the Lobster-Quadrille?" the Gryphon went on.
-"Or would you like the Mock Turtle to sing you a song?"
+"Or would you like the Mock Turtle to sing you another song?"

 "Oh, a song, please, if the Mock Turtle would be so kind," Alice replied, so eagerly that the Gryphon said, in a rather offended tone, "Hm!
 No accounting for tastes!
 Sing her 'Turtle Soup,' will you, old fellow?"

-The Mock Turtle sighed deeply, and began, in a voice sometimes choked with sobs, to sing this:- "Beautiful Soup, so rich and green, Waiting in a hot tureen!
+The Mock Turtle sighed deeply, and began, in a voice choked with sobs, to sing this:-

+"Beautiful Soup, so rich and green,

+Waiting in a hot tureen!

 Who for such dainties would not stoop?

 Soup of the evening, beautiful Soup!

 Soup of the evening, beautiful Soup!

 Beau-ootiful Soo-oop!

 Beau-ootiful Soo-oop!

-Soo-oop of the e-e-evening, Beautiful, beautiful Soup!
+Soo-oop of the e-e-evening,

+Beautiful, beautiful Soup!